suderman/source.vim/README.md

 Requirements
 ------------
-Several system commands are assumed available: `echo, cat, cd, mkdir, rm, mv`.
+Several system commands are called: `echo, cat, cd, mkdir, rm, mv, date`.
 Also, if sourcing a git repository, the `git` command is used.
 And if sourcing a regular text, the `curl` command is used.

-So far, I've only really tested this with OS X 10.7.
+I've only tested this with OS X 10.7 and Ubuntu 10.04.4 LTS.

 Things to do...
 --------------
+- Write this as an actual help doc for Vim
-- Make this work on other platforms (Windows, Linux)
+- Make this work on Windows (I suppose..?)